Adapting to climate change

 The focus of this report is climate adaptation, which is defined as developing and implementing strategies, initiatives and measures to help human and natural systems cope with climate change impacts.
 The 2013 ICAT report highlights how state government is working to adapt to the changing climate, reduce risks and impacts, and increase the resilience of our communities.

 Since July 2009, Minnesota state agencies have been collaborating on climate adaptation efforts through ICAT.
 ICAT currently includes representatives from the following Minnesota state departments and agencies: Agriculture, Commerce (Division of Energy Resources), Health, Natural Resources, Pollution Control, Public Safety (Division of Homeland Security and Emergency Management), and Transportation, as well as the Board of Water and Soil Resources and the Metropolitan Council.

 To summarize climate impacts, this report draws from the National Climate Assessment, an important document issued approximately every four years by the U.S. Global Change Research Program, a collaboration between 13 federal government agencies.
-The most recent National Climate Assessment was issued in draft form in early 2013, to be finalized in 2014, and is available on the National Climate Assessment Development Advisory Committee website.
+The most recent National Climate Assessment was finalized in 2014, and is available on the National Climate Assessment Development Advisory Committee website.

 What can we expect?

 According to the National Climate Assessment, some of the key elements of climate change observed and projected for the Midwest include:

 - Risks to the Great Lakes

 - Change in the amount and character of precipitation